tsinghua-fib-lab/ShortVideo_dataset/README.md

   <img src="overview.png" alt="intro" width="800">
 </p>

-The dataset and codes of the paper "**A Large-scale Dataset with Behavior, Attributes, and Content of Mobile Short-video Platform" (WWW 2025)**.
+The dataset of the paper "**A Large-scale Dataset with Behavior, Attributes, and Content of Mobile Short-video Platform" (WWW 2025)**.

 The full dataset is available at http://101.6.70.16:8080/ (**Username:** videodata **Password:** ShortVideo@10000).